Y0Coss/docs-fork/pages/account_and_service_management/managing_billing_payments_and_services/faq-billing/guide.en-gb.md

 #### Tips and tricks

-You can save your payment method in the `Payment methods`{.action} section.
-This way, your invoices will be paid for automatically.
+Log in to the [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then click `My payment methods`{.action}.
+You can then save your payment method there.
+This way, your bills will be automatically settled.

 ### What do my payments correspond to?